Monday, 12 June 2017Location:

 II.
 Posters and Presentations

-- Please supply your poster and presentation by email to email@example.com by 26 May 2017.
+- Please send the PDF files for your poster and presentation by email to email@example.com by 26 May 2017.

 - The subject of your email should start with: [UKACC Day 2017 PhD Showcase]